 Semyonov

 Semyonov is the centre of the Old Believers, the capital of the Golden Khokhloma, and the birthplace of the poet Boris Kornilov.
-Founded in the 17th century not far from the Kerzhenets River, and steeped in legend, this is a town of small wooden houses with intricate carvings, a true open-air museum!
+Founded in the XVII century not far from the Kerzhenets river steeped in legend, this town of small wooden houses with intricate carvings is a true open-air museum!

 A FEW FACTS